Josiah Wedgwood: Early life

 There were several related Wedgwood families in the village of Burslem, which around 1650 was the main centre of Staffordshire Potteries.
 Each pot-works had one bottle kiln.
 Thomas Wedgwood set up the Churchyard Works, near St John's parish church.
 In 1679 the business went to his son of the same name, master potter and churchwarden who bought a family pew, whose son Thomas, born in 1685, married Mary Stringer around 1710.
 She was the daughter of Josiah Stringer, a dissenting minister whose church had been outlawed by the Corporation Act, but preached occasionally.
-The young Thomas and Mary moved to a small pot-works producing moulded ware, then after his father died in 1716 they moved back to the Churchyard Works.
+The young Thomas and Mary moved to a small pot-works for producing moulded ware.
+After his father died in 1716, they moved back to the Churchyard Works.
 Their first son, Thomas, was born in 1716, Catherine was born in 1726, and Josiah was their thirteenth and last child.

 The children were baptised in the parish church; Josiah was baptised on 12 July 1730, probably his date of birth.
 Though her husband continued to occupy the pew, Mary brought them up with the values taught by her father, who held that "knowledge based on reason, experience, and experiment was preferable to dogma."
 Josiah went with the others to dame school then, around 1737 when able to walk to and from Newcastle-under-Lyme about 3 mi distant, he went with them to the school there of Mr and Mrs Blunt, who were reputably Puritans.

 After his father died in June 1739, Josiah finished school then, at about the usual age, began an informal apprenticeship and learnt to "throw" pots on the potter's wheel.
 When nearly twelve, he suffered a severe bout of smallpox which affected his right knee, but recovered sufficiently to get a formal indenture on 11 November 1744, serving as an apprentice potter under his eldest brother Thomas, who had taken over the Churchyard Works.
 Josiah resumed potter's wheel work for a year or two until his knee pains returned, causing him to turn to moulded ware and small ornaments.
 His brother thought his ideas of improvements unnecessary, and turned down his proposed partnership, so in 1751 or 1752 Josiah worked as a partner and manager in a pot-works near Stoke.